 (1) In this regulation —

-“security document” means a security card, or a written authorisation, that has been issued to a person and that, under regulation 16, means the person has a security clearance.
+security document means a security card, or a written authorisation, that has been issued to a person and that, under regulation 16, means the person has a security clearance.

 (2) A person who has a security document and who is in possession of an explosive or an SRS must carry the document or have it in the vehicle in which he or she is travelling or at the place where he or she is in possession of the explosive or SRS.